jdoleary/Spellmasons/docs/TasksCurrent.md

 - "auto next level" if there's nothing left to do
 - Clone disconnected units can move around as AI but still show as disconnected
 - Jake: needs unit collision
-- Show in UI how much mana you get per turn
-- Explain how vampires work on the card
 - Brad: Alternate who goes first

 ### 2022-03-31